 The new funds follow the late October release of the Morrison government’s Long-Term Emissions Reduction Plan, which in turn followed its reluctant commitment to shoot for net-zero emissions by 2050, alongside most of the rest of the world.

-The Morrison government’s plan suggested that a solar energy cost of below $15 per MWh would help lower the cost of renewable hydrogen to below $2 per kilogram, and low emissions steel to less than $700 per , and green to under $2,200 per .
+The Morrison government’s plan suggested that a solar energy cost of below $15 per MWh would help lower the cost of renewable hydrogen to below $2 per kilogram, and low emissions steel to less than $700 per tonne, and green aluminium to under $2,200 per tonne.

 In a statement on Monday, ARENA said the R&D funding program would be aligned with the Agency’s own ambitious target of ‘Solar 30 30 30’, to improve solar cell efficiency to 30 per cent and reduce the total cost of construction of utility scale solar farms to 30 cents per watt by 2030.